Kilvidi Seshachari: Biography

-Seshachari was born on 2 January 1875 in Madras, in what was then British India into an Iyengar Tamil Brahmin family.
+Seshachari was born on 2 January 1875 in Madras, in what was then British India.
 He took up playing cricket in his teens and soon became a well known wicket-keeper.
 He played during this period as a member of various minor clubs before being elected a member of the "Premier Hindu Club of Southern India".
 Some of the records of the period have Seshachari listed as an alumnus of Dulwich College in London, England.

 In the early 1900s, Seshachari moved to Ootacamund, in Southern India, to work.
 There he was formally trained as a cricketer by Europeans who played the game, including the missionary and cricketer, Charles Studd who was a pastor in the local church.
 It was here that Seshachari practised his wicket-keeping skills with balls being thrown at him indiscriminately, improving his reflexes.
 Records from the period called him the best stumper in India.
 During this time, he helped the United Hindus draw a game against the visiting Oxford Authentics in 1902.
 He continued to travel to Bombay to play for the Hindus cricket team in the annual Bombay Presidency cricket tournament.
 A report in the 1903 Indian Sporting Times about his performance for United Hindus against the Parsees said, "Seshachari is a stumper of the highest order, and has no equal in India."
 Building on strong performances in the tournament he was picked for the 1904 tour of the team to England, which was later aborted.
 He was recruited in 1906 by the Maharaja of Natore in Bengal in a successful attempt to defeat the all-European Calcutta Cricket Club.
 He continued to play for the team through the early 1910s.
 In this same period, work in the plantations kept him busy, although he played regularly for the Hindus in Bombay, Ootacamund Civilians, and for the Maharaja of Natore's teams.